Get Tangem

 • 11 May 2020.

 The reward for mining new blocks has decreased from an initial 50 BTC to 6.25 BTC during this period.
-The next halving is expected to take place on 21 April 2024, when the block reward will halve once again, to 3.125 BTC.
-The last halving event should occur in 2136, with the final bitcoin mined in 2014.
+The next halving is expected to take place in April 2024, when the block reward will halve once again to 3.125 BTC.

 The effect of halving on crypto prices

 Halving usually pushes the prices of cryptocurrencies up.
-Demand for the token in question outpaces supply in the run up to and after a halving event, causing values to creep up.
-This is usually then followed by a drop off in prices.
-Many cryptocurrency market participants buy up coins before a halving in the hopes of receiving a good return, which also contributes to the price increase.
+Demand for the token in question outpaces supply in the run-up to and after a halving event, causing value to grow.
+This is usually followed by a drop-off in prices.
+Many cryptocurrency market participants buy up coins before a halving in the hopes of receiving a good return, contributing to the price increase.

-Looking at the three BTC halvings that have already occurred, we can say that its price tends to increase around six months before the halving, reaching its peak value within a year to a year and a half, before dropping off in price.
+Looking at the three BTC halvings that have already occurred, we can say that its price tends to increase around six months before the halving, reaching its peak value within a year to a year and a half before the price drops.

 Conclusion